This is our review of the best grain free dog food in 2022.

 Many grain-free dog foods substitute grains for legumes and pulses such as lentils and pea protein.
 The FDA has conducted studies investigating if these ingredients cause a higher risk of heart disease with inconclusive results, but a big proportion (90%) of the dogs they tested were on grain-free dog food.

-Always check with your vet when considering changing your dog’s food; it may be that grain-free dry food options are the best food for your furry friend, or you may be forking out more than you need when it’s not really necessary.
+Always check with your vet when considering changing puppy foods; it may be that grain-free dry food options are the best food for your furry friend, or you may be forking out more than you need when it’s not really necessary.

 Last Word and Top Pick

-All of the grain-free dog food discussed above not only taste great for your dog but also include health benefits.
+All of the grain free puppy food discussed above not only taste great for your dog but also include health benefits due to being organic.
 Our favourite was the Harringtons Complete Grain Free which we voted the best grain-free dog food; although many of the others are chock full of animal protein, menhaden fish meal and essential nutrients as well, this is the best value and they do a range of dog treats too.

 Grain-free dog food is not necessarily for everyone some dogs do just fine on regular dog food and if it’s not broken why fix it, but if you have a hound with a sensitive stomach or one with allergies it’s a great option